-Treatment Technique Required process intended to reduce the level of a contaminant in drinking water.
+Required process intended to reduce the level of a contaminant in drinking water.

+turbidity

-Turbidity the water field, a turbidity measurement, expressed in In the water field, a turbidity measurement, expressed in Nephelometric Turbidity Units (NTU), is used to indicate
+Measure of suspended material in water.
+In the water field, a turbidity measurement, expressed in nephelometric turbidity units (NTU), is used to indicate clarity of water.